Taaanos/flashback/README.md

 Flashback is a Python script that compiles videos from a specified folder either randomly or in sequence.
 It's possible to define the maximum output duration, minimum and maximum clip duration, and the order in which the videos are selected.

+## Motivation

+Why Flashback?
+If you're like me, you probably have terabytes of videos sitting on your machine, untouched and unwatched.
+The problem with many existing solutions, such as Apple Photos or GoPro Quik, is the lack of control over the original video quality and data.
+Often, you're required to import your videos into an app that maintains its own library, which can be a cumbersome process, especially for large collections.

+Flashback provides a lightweight, straightforward alternative.
+It respects your original video quality and allows for local processing—no need to upload gigabytes of videos to a cloud service or to your phone.
+It's a flashback in its purest form, without the frills of fancy music or edits.
+Simply point to the source folder, and get a flashback video generated on your machine.
+It's a convenient way to relive memories without the hassle.

 ## Requirements

 - Python 3.x